 The establishment of a Child Protection, CiN or Confidential Safeguarding file, which is separate from the child’s main academy file, is an important principle in terms of storing and collating information about children which relates to either a child protection or safeguarding concern or an accumulation of concerns about a child’s welfare which are outside of the usual range of concerns which relate to ordinary life events.
 It should be borne in mind that what constitutes a ‘concern’ for one child may not be a ‘concern’ for another, and the child’s particular circumstances will need to be taken into account for example if a child is subject to a child protection plan, CiN plan or has looked after status (LAC).
 Professional judgement will therefore be an important factor when making this decision and will need clear links between pastoral staff and those with DSL responsibilities in the academy.

-For XXXX academy, all events are recorded in My Concern.
+For Rainbow Forge Primary academy, all events are recorded in My Concern.
 There is also a mechanism for uploading any additional information from other agencies or meeting minutes to ensure a robust chronology for the child involved.

 The academy will keep electronic records of concerns about children even where there is no need to refer the matter to MASH/Children’s Social Care (or similar).